Supported Sets -- A New Foundation For Nominal Sets And Automata: Introduction

-We start by a high-level overview of the contributions of the present paper (\autoref{secOverview}), before recalling the basic definitions for nominal sets (\autoref{secPrelim}).
-After introducing supported sets and discussing its basic categorical properties (\autoref{secSuppSet}), we show that nominal sets are monadic over it (\autoref{secMonadicity}).
-As applications of the monadicity, we show that supported sets have a functor for name binding that lifts to nominal sets (\autoref{secAbstraction}), and that we have a construction from automata in supported sets to nominal automata (\autoref{secGenDet}).
-After comparing supported sets to presheaf categories (\autoref{secPresheaf}), we conclude the paper.
+\subparagraph*{Structure of the paper.} After recalling the basic definitions for nominal sets (\autoref{secPrelim}), we introduce supported sets and discuss their basic categorical properties (\autoref{secSuppSet}).
+Having established the monadicity of nominal sets (\autoref{secMonadicity}), we show that supported sets have a functor for name binding that lifts to nominal sets (\autoref{secAbstraction}).
+This yields a construction from (register) automata in supported sets to nominal automata (\autoref{secGenDet}).
+Full proofs and also additional explanations to definitions and examples can be found in the appendix.